 - Is wild camping in Portugal legal?
 Wild camping in Portugal is prohibited, even with the land owners permission.

 - Use Park4Night or another free app to find the best wild camping spots.
-Often reviews will mention when the GNR last visited, this may help you plan your visit.
+Often reviews will mention when the GNR last visited, this may help you plan your visit if you decide to take the risk.

 - Hanging out your washing, getting your awning out and leaving your step and chairs out overnight will ensure a visit from the GNR who patrol frequently and in large numbers along the coast.